ShiinaKochiya/angelina-chan-sc/README.md

 - ~~As of 2022-04-13, Sakura Kaslana is temporary on hiatus so there will be no feature updates, only bugfixes.~~ he resurrected /s -giabao06

 - 2022-05-06, Sakura Kaslana is back on the project, but with limited activities.
 Seyun Sky is now a part of this too.

+- 2022-10-01: Sakura on hiatus again.
+No new features, only bugfixes.